Alibaba-NLP/MultilangStructureKD/README.md

 As we described in the paper, we use the labeled F1 scores (originated from semantic dependency parsing) rather than ELAS for EUD training, therefore if you want to evaluate the ELAS score, first parse the graphs:

 ```
-python train_with_teacher.py --config config/xlmr_word_origflair_1000epoch_0.1inter_2000batch_0.002lr_400hidden_ta_monolingual_nocrf_fast_2nd_unrel_250upsample_nodev_enhancedud27.yaml --parse --target_dir iwpt2020_test/ta --keep_order --batch_size 1000 --mst
+python train_with_teacher.py --config config/xlmr_word_origflair_1000epoch_0.1inter_2000batch_0.002lr_400hidden_ta_monolingual_nocrf_fast_2nd_unrel_250upsample_nodev_enhancedud27.yaml --parse --target_dir iwpt2020_test/ta --keep_order --batch_size 1000
 ```

-Then evaluate the result by the official script [here](https://github.com/Alibaba-NLP/MultilangStructureKD/tree/master/EUD)

-Note that the official evaluation script does not check the connectivity, if you go strict process of official submission, please fix other [validation issues](https://universaldependencies.org/iwpt20/task_and_evaluation.html) manually.
-But for the ELAS, the connectivity does not affect the result a lot.
+Then evaluate the result by the official script: (Note that the official evaluation script does not check the connectivity, if you go strict process of official submission, please fix other [validation issues]() manually.
+But for the ELAS, the connectivity does not affect the result a lot.)

 ### Semantic Dependency Parsing (SDP)